Gears 5 collectibles guide – all collectible and component locations

 Gears 5 collectibles guide - all collectible and component locations

 Gears 5 features a full campaign that will take hours to play from beginning to end normally, but is filled to the brim with components to upgrade your hover bot – Jack.
 These aren’t the only collectibles as there are tons of hidden trinkets which are not immediately obvious to find.
-We’ve scoured through the entirety of the first act to find all of the Gears 5 collectibles so that you don’t have to do the detective work.
+We now have directions for all of the Gears 5 collectibles and some of the early Gears 5 components.
+Images will be coming over the next few days, so watch this space.

 Gears 5 collectibles guide